furkanshaikh313/Japango/README.md

 Google Gemini API Key

 Get your API key from Google Gemini.
-Add the key to the .env file in the project root.
 Edge TTS and FFMPEG

 Install edge-tts by following instructions on its GitHub repository.